Khosrow Mirza: Early life

-"Apology Mission"
+The Persian mission

 Griboyedov's death

 On 6 October 1828, Alexander Griboyedov with his young wife Nino Chavchavadze and the whole board arrived in Tehran; the next day, Abbas Mirza wrote him a letter wishing him a good experience in Iran.
 Griboyedov was also greeted by Khosrow Mirza.
 In early January, Abbas Mirza wrote a letter to Count Paskevich to say he would like to travel to Saint Petersburg in February on a friendly visit to Tsar Nicholas I. Khosrow Mirza would accompany his father on this trip.
 Abbas Mirza's secretary Mirza Saleh arrived in Tiflis to see Paskevich on 7 February 1829 with this message and stayed there to wait for Abbas Mirza.
 Shortly after, however, a group of peasants attacked the Russian embassy and killed Griboyedov and most of his staff.